keubanks-creator/Cybersecurity/README.md

 - 73.7.17.51

 Machines within the network can only be accessed by each other.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- All virtual machines in the Red_Team_Virtual_Network have access to the ELK VM because there are connected using peerings to the Elk-Net.
+The IP address subnet is 10.0.0.0/16.

 A summary of the access policies in place can be found in the table below.